-The TSA identifies Cargojet as a Non-US All Cargo Air Carrier and as such Cargojet is regulated under the TSA's All Cargo International Security Program ("ACISP") for its flights operating into the United States.
+The TSA identifies Cargojet as a Non-US All Cargo Air Carrier and as such Cargojet is regulated under the TSA's All Cargo International Security Program ("ACISP") for its flights operating into and out of the United States.
 Subsequently, procedures have been developed to meet the requirements of the ACISP.
 The TSA conducts annual audits at non-U.S. locations that serve as the last point of departure to the United States as well as locations in the United States to which Cargojet operates to verify its compliance with the ACISP.
 Proposed changes to the ACISP were circulated in September 2013 for comments that were to be submitted by November 2, 2013.
 The proposed changes include the incorporation of existing requirements, some new requirements and requirements that benefit industry.
 Cargojet did not have any comments to submit.
+The TSA circulated Change 3 to the ACISP on December 29, 2014 with an effective date of February 16, 2015.
+The TSA indicated that relevant comments and materials submitted by foreign air carriers were considered in the development of this change.
+These changes are presently being reviewed to determine what impact if any they have on our existing procedures.
+It should be noted that industry and stakeholders have commented that the release of Change 3 over the holiday season and the short implementation period are not ideal.